discordjs/Commando-guide/using-a-richembed-in-a-command.md

             group: 'group2',
             memberName: 'embed',
             description: 'Embeds the text you provide.',
-            examples: [';embed Embeds are cool.'],
+            examples: ['embed Embeds are cool.'],
-            args: [{
+            args: [
+                {
                     key: 'text',
                     prompt: 'What text would you like the bot to embed?',
                     type: 'string'
-            }]
+                }
+            ]
         });
     }